statico/noble/README.md

 Building
 --------

-This works at the moment:
+This works at the moment -- first, build the v8 library:

     $ python tools/scons-local/scons.py mode=debug

+Then build the noble executable into `src/noble`:

-    # python tools/scons-local/scons.py src
+    $ python tools/scons-local/scons.py src

 Goals
 -----